 Skip to main content

-We provide a simple model inference interface, which includes both pre-processing and post-processing logic.
+We provide a simple model inference interface, including the preprocessing and postprocessing logic.

-First, you need to import the necessary dependencies and create the DocAligner class.
+First, you need to import the required dependencies and create a DocAligner class.

 Model Inference